bcgov/data-publication/pages/faq.md

 + Questions about the BC Data Catalogue (BCDC)
 + Questions about Open Data and the process of publishing data under an open data licence
-+ Publishing tabular data to the DataBC Program, but not to the BC Geographic Warehouse
++ Publishing tabular data to the BC Data Catalogue, but not to the BC Geographic Warehouse
 + _Contact_: [DataBC.DA@gov.bc.ca](mailto:DataBC.DA@gov.bc.ca)

 #### Data Architecture Services